Neofox/gleamstral/README.md

 The `examples/` directory contains several ready-to-use examples demonstrating the library's capabilities:

+- `text_completion.gleam`: Basic text completion example
 - `agent.gleam`: Shows how to use the Mistral Agent API
 - `basic_tool.gleam`: Demonstrates tool/function calling functionality
 - `embeddings.gleam`: Illustrates how to generate and use embeddings
 - `image_analysis.gleam`: Shows how to perform image analysis with Pixtral models
-- `json_object.gleam`: Example of structured JSON output from the model
+- `json_object.gleam`: Example of JSON output from the model
+- `structured_output.gleam`: Demonstrates how to use structured outputs

 To run any example: